goeh/grails-user-tag/README.md

 ## UserTagService

-    // Joe is an application user and Person with id 42 is an important friend to Joe. def person = Person.get(42)
+    // Joe is an application user and Person with id 42 is a friend to both Joe and Mary. def person = Person.get(42)
     userTagService.tag(person, "friend", "joe")
     userTagService.tag(person, "tennis", "joe")